From Jaiswal to Stubbs, 10 emerging international cricketers who enjoyed a breakout 2024

 -Gus Atkinson (England)

-Though Gus Atkinson got some white-ball experience last year last year ahead of the ICC Cricket World Cup in India, the young pacer truly arrived this year when he was included in the West Indies series.
+Though Gus Atkinson got some white-ball experience in 2023 ahead of the ICC Cricket World Cup in India, the young pacer truly arrived last year when he was included in the West Indies series.

 Later, during the New Zealand series away from home, a hat-trick made him the fastest player to secure a five-wicket haul, ten-fer, century and hat-trick in Tests in just 10 Tests.